home-cloud-io/core/README.md

 - **Server**: the primary service that manages users, settings, and hosts the web interface
 - **Operator**: a Kubernetes operator responsible for managing user application lifecycle
 - **Daemon**: a system service that manages NixOS configuration and low-level host commands (like reboots)
+- **Locator**: a zero-trust service discovery engine to enable remote access to Home Cloud servers when not at home

 ## Getting Started